You are here

 It is essential that you do not advertise for, or attempt to recruit, potential participants until you have received a formal response from HREC.
 The ethics review must take place before the data collection phase of the project commences.

 The HREC reference number should be included in any documents designed for participants, so it is clear that the research project adheres to OU ethics review processes.
-Logos on all research documents must comply with the current OU brand guidelines on the Asset Bank.
+Logos on all research documents must comply with the current OU brand guidelines on the Asset Bank (internal iink only).

 If you are carrying out research overseas and will not be conducting your data collection in English, an English translation of all paperwork should be provided.

-If your research involves collecting data from OU staff or students you will need to obtain approval from either the Staff Survey Project Panel if you are surveying more than 30 OU staff, or the Student Research Project Panel.
+If your research involves collecting data from OU staff or students you will need to obtain approval from either the Staff Survey Project Panel (internal link only) if you are approaching more than 30 OU staff, or the Student Research Project Panel (internal link only) if planning to involve students in research and scholarship about their educational experience.
+Please submit these applications in parallel to the HREC application.
+It is a good idea to copy and paste text which is needed on both HREC and SRPP forms.

-Research Data Management concerns the management, preservation and sharing of any research data which are collected, created or used during the course of your research.
-By creating a Data Management Plan, managing data responsibly throughout their lifecycle and wherever possible by sharing research data in a trusted data repository.
+More broadly, Research Data Management concerns the management, preservation and sharing of all research data which are collected, created or used during the course of your research.
+Creating a Data Management Plan helps manage data responsibly throughout a project’s lifecycle.
+Wherever possible, sharing research data should be done using a trusted data repository.

 Additional information